Caleana terminalis

 Caleana terminalis, commonly known as smooth-billed duck orchid is a species of orchid endemic to a small area near the Murchison River in the south-west of Western Australia.
 It has a single smooth leaf and usually only a single greenish yellow and red flower.
 It is distinguished by its slightly humped labellum, with calli only on its outer one fifth.

 Description

 Caleana terminalis has a single smooth, dull green or dull red leaf, 20-30 mm long and 5-7 mm wide.
-Unlike those of most other caleanas, the leaf is not withered at flowering time.
+Unlike those of most other species of Caleana, the leaf is not withered at flowering time.
 Usually only one greenish yellow and red flower, 15-22 mm long and 10-14 mm wide is borne on a thin, wiry stalk 80-140 mm high.
 The dorsal sepal, lateral sepals and petals are narrow and hang downwards with the dorsal sepal pressed against the column which has broad wings, forming a bucket-like shape.
 About one fifth of the outer part of the labellum is covered with glossy black glands or calli and the labellum has a slightly humped top.
 Flowering occurs in August and September.